How Streaming Changed the Way TV Stories Are Told

 The Death of the 22-Episode Season

-Network television seasons were built around 22–24 episodes per year.
+Network television seasons were built around 22–24 episodes per year, a structure inherited from the broadcast era when networks needed to fill 52 weeks of programming with original and repeat content.
 This structure forced a specific kind of storytelling: case-of-the-week episodes with season-long arcs simmering underneath.
 Streaming shows like The OA, Archive 81, and Teenage Bounty Hunters run 8–10 episodes per season.
 Every episode must advance the central narrative.
 There's no room for filler.

 The Binge Structure